pieroproietti/penguins-eggs/README.md

 with your preferedd GUI, I use cinnamon, and follow this [howto](https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_Stretch) in their site.

+# Distributions supported
+At the moment penguins-eggs is working on:
+* Debian
+* Ubuntu
+* Linux Mint
+* LMDE
+* LMDE + Proxmox VE

 # That's all Folks!
 No need other configurations, penguins-eggs are battery included or better, as in the real, the live is inside! :-D